Strathmore Wheatland Kings

-The Strathmore Wheatland Kings are a junior ice hockey team from Strathmore, Alberta, Canada.
+The Agra Risk Wheatland Kings (formerly known as the Strathmore Wheatland Kings) are a junior ice hockey team from Strathmore, Alberta, Canada.
 They compete in the Heritage Junior B Hockey League and are eligible to compete for the Russ Barnes Trophy and the Keystone Cup.

 History

-The team was formed in 2008 and applied for a spot in the Heritage Junior B Hockey League for the 2008-2009 season.
+The team was formed in 2008 and applied for a spot in the Heritage Junior B Hockey League for the 2008–2009 season.
 They were accepted and began to play in the league in September 2008.
-The franchise requested and were granted a leave of absence for the 2013-2014 season in order to re-organize.
-An agreement with Strathmore Minor Hockey (SMHA) paved the way for the team to return to the heritage league for the 2014-2015 season.
+The franchise requested and were granted a leave of absence for the 2013–2014 season in order to re-organize.
+An agreement with Strathmore Minor Hockey (SMHA) paved the way for the team to return to the heritage league for the 2014–2015 season.

+On April 20, 2024, the Strathmore Wheatland Kings announced a 5-year sponsorship agreement with Agra Risk Solutions and renamed their team to the Agra Risk Wheatland Kings.